Huguenot Tunnel

 The Huguenot Tunnel is a toll tunnel near Cape Town, South Africa.
-It extends the N1 national road through the Du Toitskloof mountains that separate Paarl from Worcester, providing a route that is safer, faster (between 15 and 26 minutes) and shorter (by 11 km) than the old Du Toitskloof Pass travelling over the mountain.
-On average 12,000 vehicles use the tunnel every day with up to 22,500 vehicles using it daily on holidays.
+It extends the N1 national road through the Du Toitskloof mountains, which separate Paarl from Worcester, providing a route that is safer, faster (between 15 and 26 minutes) and shorter (by 11 km) than the old Du Toitskloof Pass travelling over the mountain.
+On average, 12,000 vehicles use the tunnel every day with up to 22,500 vehicles using it daily on holidays.